Angel-J76/Environmental-Smart-Warning-System-for-Residential-Homes/README.md

 A real-time, multi-sensor IoT hazard-detection system that monitors residential homes for gas leaks, high temperature, and unsafe humidity — and pushes instant alerts to a mobile app.
 Built as a Senior Design Engineering Project (Team 3, Prairie View A&M University, May 2025).

+The system features a user-friendly interface for hassle-free control, ensures reliability and accuracy with high-precision sensors to minimize false alarms, integrate multiple sensors (gas, smoke, humidity, temperature, for comprehensive hazard detection, and maintains affordability by using cost-effective components without compromising quality.

 <p align="center">
   <img src="Media/Cover.png" width="1000">
 </p>